The hostess with the mostest: The ultimate guide to throwing a successful party

 If there’s going to be food at your gathering, be mindful of everyone’s individual tastes, preferences, and dietary requirements.
 For example, will there be anyone there who’s committed to a vegetarian lifestyle?
 Seeing as there are currently 7.2 million people following a meat-free diet in the UK, this could be quite likely.

 When you send out your invites, ask people if they have any specific food requests.
 You wouldn’t be the hostess with the mostest if the only food available contains meat and dairy products when a large portion of your guests are vegan, for example.
-Make sure there are options available for a variety of tastes.
+Make sure there are options available for a variety of tastes or through a QR Code Generator create a personalized QR Code where your invites can scan and direct them to your forms that they can fill out for their request.

 A good host always sets out to impress guests and give everyone a night to remember, but please don’t put yourself in a sticky financial situation just to do that!
 Organising a party is stressful enough without the added weight of money worries, so be mindful and spend within your means.